Grenfell

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Grenfell has 250 active public transport stops offering a mix of train and bus services.
-These are serviced by 22 routes providing 196 weekly passenger trips in total.
-Transport accessibility is limited with residents located an average of 964 meters from the nearest stop.
+These stops are served by 22 individual routes that collectively provide 196 weekly passenger trips.
+Transport accessibility is limited, with residents typically located 964 meters from the nearest stop.

 Service frequency averages 28 trips per day across all routes, equating to approximately zero weekly trips per individual stop.